 Food/Supplies

-There are no food or supplies within the Monument.
-Picnic areas and vending machines only.
+There are no food or supplies within the monument.
+Picnic areas are available.
+There is water in the Visitor Center.
 Overnight accommodations, food, supplies and gasoline are available in Flagstaff 10 miles west.
 Flagstaff Visitor Center: 800-842-7293.

 Accessibility